- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

 “That is not true in private Shaun, in private great independent advice is given.”

 “my firm….XYZ is providing that advice.”

 Which, of course, is not verifiable.
 But when I run into or debate other SAP consultants, it seems like they are repeating the same talking points from SAP.
 I am periodically sent emails with advice from consulting companies to SAP customers where apparent falsehoods permeate the email.
 Often the consultant will declare they are just “repeating what SAP is telling them.”

 Zero to No Independent Advice

-Therefore, in SAP, there is very close to no independent advice, and there is close to no business model for it to develop.
-The companies that make the most money from SAP, companies like Deloitte and Accenture are lying factories for SAP, acting as extended arms of SAP.
+Therefore, there is very close to no independent advice in SAP, and there is close to no business model for it to develop.
+The companies that make the most money from SAP, companies like Deloitte and Accenture, are lying factories for SAP, acting as extended SAP arms.
 And when the correlation between repeating what SAP says and consulting income is so high, and it is incredibly challenging to find consulting companies that follow the opposite approach, where does that say the real business model is in SAP consulting?

 Becoming a Controlled Certified SAP Partner

 SAP remotely controls consulting companies that work in SAP.
 This is declared in the most controlling language possible in the partnership agreement.

 Companies that consult in SAP become “certified partners.”
 In this way, they agree to have their media output controlled by SAP, and in practical terms, they decide to place the interests of SAP above the interests of clients.
 I have been in SAP for decades, and I can’t recall coming across any independent advice.
 In my field, everything is driven by quota attainment.
 And the people that can tell the biggest lies most convincingly win the quota competition.
 It’s a competition for narcissistic sociopaths who can tell the biggest whopper.
 I once made the mistake of asking a salesperson the following.